xxxTectationxxx/Guestbook-Hotel/README.md

   - Ensure you have PHP and MySQL installd.
   - Create a MySQL database and import the provided SQL schema (if available).
-  - Update database credentials in `config/config.ph`.
+  - Update database credentials in `config/config.ph`.

 3. **Run the application:**

-  - Use PHP's built-in servr:
+  - Use PHP's built-in server:

      ```bash
      php -S localhost:8000
      ```

-  - Access the application at `http://localhost:800`.
+  - Access the application at `http://localhost:800`.

 ## 🎯 Educational Objectives

 This project is intended to help learners:
 - Identify and exploit common web vulnerabilites.
 - Understand the importance of secure coding practies.
-- Practice using security tools in a controlled environmnt.
+- Practice using security tools in a controlled environmnt.